davidphilipbarr/36keys/README.md

 ## Firmware

-All the split pcbs can use the crkbd firmware.
+Most split pcbs can use the crkbd firmware, but not the ones with no diodes.

 ## Build

 All splits are asymmetric builds, the controllers are facing down on the left side and up on the right (see picture).

-Only one screen can be used; on the left (which covers the flat back of the microcontroller) - the right side already has cool components showing, one screen is unnecessary, two screens is just silly.
+Only one screen (if any at all) can be used; on the left (which covers the flat back of the microcontroller) - the right side already has cool components showing, one screen is unnecessary, two screens is just silly.

 ## FAQs